deepsearch-ai/deepsearch/README.md

 Only one vector_database.
 Embedding from each datatype will go into a new collection.

 The collection names would default to audio_collection, image_collection but can be overriden with a database config file.

+# Video Usage
+1. We currently support loading a youtube channel
+2. A youtube channel ID can be obtained from https://www.youtube.com/account_advanced